-Aluminum earns such high recognition as the top choice material in manufacturing aircraft structure and airframe with lightweight properties.
+Aluminum earns the recognition as the top choice of material in manufacturing aircraft structure and airframe with its lightweight properties.

-High strength and lightweight materials are greatly required in aircraft and aerospace construction.
-The existence of aluminum alloys has primarily become one of the key reasons of the possibilities for the full boom of the aircraft industry and development of aviation.
+High strength and lightweight materials are critical in aircraft and aerospace construction, so the discovery of aluminum alloys is one of the primary reasons for the boom of the aircraft industry and development of aviation.

-With the discovery of materials and the compound properties found in their elements, new strategies and machining operations have been formulated to use these materials to new applications and of course, to improve the existing ones.
+With the discovery of these new metals, and the properties found in their elements, new strategies and machining operations have been created to use these materials for new applications, and of course, to improve existing ones.

-Aluminum, generally speaking, has already been used in multiple applications in recent years despite its expensive cost.
-One major fact that best explains the sudden boom of these superalloys is that they possess such powerful properties that can withstand across high levels of temperature and various conditions.The Basics about Aluminum
+Aluminum, generally speaking, is already used in multiple applications despite its expensive cost.
+What explains the sudden boom of these superalloys is that they possess such powerful properties.
+Aluminum alloys can withstand extremely high levels of temperature and various external stressors.

 The Basics of Aluminum Alloy